The stories of Elijah run the 13 tribes of Israel as do the

 9So Naaman came with his horses and with his chariots, and stood at the door of the house of Elisha.

-10And Elisha sent a messenger to him saying, Go and wash in the Jordan 7 times, and your flesh will come again to you and you will be clean.
+10And Elisha sent a king to him saying, Go and wash in the Jordan 7 times, and your flesh will come again to you and you will be clean.

 12Are not Abana and Pharpar, rivers of Damascus, better than all the waters of Israel?
 I will go and wash in them and be clean.
 So he turned and went away in a rage.